Conference Agenda

 Meet in the Atrium of the hotel to find your group and head to the experience tour you have registered for.

-3:30 pm – 5:00 pm | Experience Tours
+3:30 pm – 5:15 pm | Experience Tours

 Before the Purple Ribbons: Hosting National Livestock Shows | Fonner Park

 See how the Nebraska State Fair preps for the nearly 100-year-old Aksarben Stock Show.
 Youth from 14 states will show cattle, swine, goats, sheep, and broilers, while vying for cash prizes and the all important purple ribbon.
 It’s one of the many local, regional, and national livestock shows Grand Island hosts.
 Registration coming soon!
+(Limited to 30)

-Teamwork: How Collaborations Are Impacting City Parks | Strolley Park and Ryder Park
+Teamwork: How Collaborations Are Impacting City Parks | Stolley Park and Ryder Park

 When city funds just can’t keep up with the demand for amenities, local groups can bridge the gap.
 Visit two of Grand Island’s parks enhanced by multiple private and non-profit partnerships.
 From flower gardens to collegiate baseball, and pavilions to STEAM learning, Grand Island parks are evolving.
 Registration coming soon!
+(Limited to 40)

-Behind the Curtains: What You Don’t See at a Museum | Stuhr Museum
+Behind the Curtain: What You Don’t See at a Museum | Stuhr Museum

 What you see at a museum is just the tip of the iceberg.
 On this tour, you’ll go inside Stuhr Museum’s architecturally significant main building.
 From there, the group will be split into four groups due to limited time.
 Guests will see the collections building, archives, Pawnee earth lodge or an 1890s living history town.
 Registration coming soon!
+(Limited to 40)

 Everything Old is New Again: Buildings Get New Life | Railside Historic District

 Grand Island’s historic downtown has had many facelifts in recent years.
 Facade improvements, development of stagnant buildings, and increased upper-level living have breathed life into the area.
 Now it’s emerging as a place for entertainment, dining, and art.
 Go on a walking tour with the district’s BID director.
 Registration coming soon!
+(Limited to 30)

-5:30 pm – 6:30 pm | Pre-Dinner Reception | Location
+5:30 pm – 6:30 pm | Pre-Dinner Reception | Liederkranz

 6:30 pm – 10:00 pm | Dine Around Grand Island